-POLS 4620 Public Finance Administration

-A study of the activities involved in the collection, custody, and expenditure of public revenue, such as the assessment and collection of taxes, public borrowing and debt administration, the preparation and enactment of the budget, financial accountability and the audit.

-POLS 4630 Techniques and Processes of Public Management

-An exploration of public management within the structure and context of a democratic government.
-The course examines the strengths and weaknesses of public management processes such as the National Performance Review, traditional public management techniques, and applied theories to assess change in Georgia laws.
+POLS 4020 Public Finance Administration 5-0 J- 3 A study of the activities involved in the collection, custody, and expenditure of pub olic revenue, such as the assessment and collection of taxes, public borrowing and debt admin nistration, the preparation and enactment of the budget, financial accountability and the aud dit.
+POLS 4630 Techniques and Processes of Public Management 3-0)-3 An exploration of public management within the structure and context of a democra atic government.
+The course examines the strengths and weaknesses of public management p rocesses such as the National Performance Review, traditional public management techniqu ies, and applied theories to assess change in Georgia laws.
 It also addresses public management, leadership, decision-making, analytical models, budgeting, and selected public issues.

-POLS 4640 Urban Politics and Administration
+0 -3

 An analysis of the governmental function in urban areas.
-Emphasis is placed on the management role in a political context.
+Emphasis is placed on the mana igement role in a political context.

-POLS 4650 Intergovernmental Relations
+0- 3

-A study of federal, state, and local governmental interactions, with an emphasis on the implications of these interactions for public management.
+A study of federal, state, and local governmental interactions, with an emphasis on the

-POLS 4660 State Executive Politics and Management
+implications of these interactions for public management.

+0- 3

-An examination of governors and other state and local officials, including both elected and appointed executives.
-The interactions of these officials with the legislative and executive branches of government will be studied.
-The political nature of these interactions will receive emphasis, including the governor's partisan dealings with the state legislature.
+An examination of governors and other state and local officials, including both elected

+appointed executives.
+The interactions of these officials with the legislative and execut

+branches of government will be studied.
+The political nature of these interactions will rece vive

-POLS 4670 Quality Management in Public Administration 3-0-3 An examination of key current issues in public administration.
-The course explores the most current literature illuminating the issues facing public administrators in today's demanding environment.
-POLS 4700 Directed Study in Political Science 1-0-1 to 3-0-3 Directed readings in selected areas of political science with regular conferences between instructor and students.
-POLS 4720 Ethics and Public Administration 3-0-3 Also offered as PHIL 4220.
-A study of ethical issues in public administration, with special emphasis upon developing analytical skills in ethical decision-making in the public sector, highlighting the role of ethics and professional responsibility in public service, and identifying situations involving professional malfeasance such as conflict of interest.
-POLS 4820 Special Topics in U.S. Government and Politics 3-0-3 POLS 4830 Special Topics in Comparative Politics 3-0-3 POLS 4840 Special Topics in International Politics 3-0-3 POLS 4850 Special Topics in Political Theory 3-0-3 POLS 4860 Special Topics in Public Administration 3-0-3 POLS 4900 Internship in Political Science 3-0-3 to 9-0-9
+emphasis, including the governor's partisan dealings with the state legislature.

+0 -3

+An examination of key current issues in public administration.
+The course explores the m

+current literature illuminating the issues facing public administrators in today's demand ing

+environment.

+POLS 4700 Directed Study in Political Science 1-0-1 to 3-

+Directed readings in selected areas of political science with regular conferences betw een

+instructor and students.

+POLS 4700H Honors Directed Study in Political Science (Thesis) 1-0-1 to 3-

+Directed readings in selected areas of political science with regular conferences betw een

+instructor and students.

+0- 3

+Also offered as PHIL 4220.
+A study of ethical issues in public administration, with spe-

+emphasis upon developing analytical skills in ethical decision-making in the public sec

+highlighting the role of ethics and professional responsibility in public service, and identify ing

+situations involving professional malfeasance such as conflict of interest.

+0- 3

+0 -3

+Special topics in U.S. government and politics for Political Science Honors Track.
+May 7 be

+repeated for credit.

+1 1 1 0- 3

+0- 3

+Special topics in comparative politics for Political Science Honors Track.
+May be repea ited

+for credit.

+1 1 0 -3

+1 1 0 -3

+Special topics in international politics for Political Science Honors Track.
+May be repea ited

+for credit.

+· · · · · · · · · · · · · · · · 0 -3

+i i i 0 -3

+Special topics in political theory for Political Science Honors Track.
+May be repeated for

+credit.

+1 1 0 -3

+0-3

+Special topics in public administration for Political Science Honors Track.
+May be repea ited

+for credit.

+0 -3

+Directed study in selected areas of political science, with regular conferences between

+structor and students, leading to the writing of a thesis.
+For students in the Political Scie nce

+Honors Track.

+POLS 4900 Internship in Political Science

 Supervised study in a structured governmental or political environment.
-Open to any student, regardless of major, meeting stated requirements in any of the available Internship Programs: Governor's, Georgia Legislative, U.S. Senate, U.S. House of Representatives, etc. The number of credit hours granted is dependent upon the particular program, academic work, requirements, and nature of participation.
-May be substituted for POLS 4100 as the
+Open to any student, regardless of major, meeting stated requirements in any of the available Internship Programs: Governor's, Georgia Legislative, U.S. Senate, U. S. House of Representatives, etc. The number of credit hours granted is dependent upon the particular program, academic work, requirements, and nature of participation.
+May be substituted for POLS 4100 as the capstone course for political science majors.

-PSYC: PSYCHOLOGY AND COUNSELING
+PSYC: PSYCHOLOGYAND COUNSELING